noraliu1212/INCS741/README.md

 ## Step 3 Build Docker Images

-We need to build docker images using our docker file.
+We need to build docker images using our Dockerfile.

-First, we should go to the directory where we have our docker file.
+First, we should go to the directory where we have our Dockerfile.

 Use `cd` command to change the directory to the required dir